• Skip to primary navigation

 It can also be used as a filling for cakes or tarts.

-Grapefruit jam is a versatile ingredient that can be used in sweet or savory dishes.
+Grapefruit jam is a flexible ingredient that can be used in sweet or savory dishes.

 Give it a try the next time you are looking for something new to spread on your morning toast.